 Even with the DOW, however, you lose money over a really long time (4 years).
-You lose 5% on the DOW, 21% on the DISCO, and 11% on the GISCO.
-What drives the game is noticing that "If I'd invested in SYY I would have made 68%."
+Not counting inflation, which is a lot more than the 2.5% that is reported, you lose 6% on the DOW, 18% on the DISCO, and about 5% on the GISCO.
+What drives the game is noticing that "Hey, if I'd invested in SJM I would have tripled my money!"

 The portfolio re-balancing or trading strategy would show a different story.
 Since the markets started a major decline (based on technical performance) starting March 2000, you would be careful when investing huge chunks of money.
-Suppose you had a protection scheme in place which sold you out after your portfolio showed a slight loss after 8/2000; you stayed out until 8/02, and then re-entered on 9/1/02 (again, based on your crystal ball).
+Suppose you had a protection scheme in place which sold you out after your portfolio showed a slight loss after 8/2000; you stayed out until 8/02, and then re-entered on 9/3/02 (again, based on your crystal ball).
 Then we would have the following returns: